milky2028/avhc/README.md

 * Vue Class Component Syntax

    Vue's Class Component syntax is more similar to Angular and React, in that it uses classes.
-Vue's object-based syntax is still simple and easy to learn, but it differs from most of what the JS world is doing at this time, so I decided to go with the class-based syntax.
+Vue's object-based syntax is simple and easy to learn, but it differs from most of what the JS world is doing at this time, so I decided to go with the class-based syntax.
 When the core Vue project hits version 3.0.0, class-based syntax will become the default, which is cool because I didn't know that when I started this project.
-Having said that, as of now (Feb 2019) class component syntax help can be somewhat harder to find online.
+Having said that, as of now (Feb 2019) help for the class-based syntax can be somewhat harder to find online.
 Definitely suggest reading up on these two pages to become familiar [Vue TypesScript Example](https://github.com/vuejs/vue-class-component/blob/master/example/src/App.vue) and [Vue Class Component Main Page](https://github.com/vuejs/vue-class-component).

 * [Vuex](https://vuex.vuejs.org/)